timcoultas/maxpreps_bb_stats/docs/data_dictionary.md

 ### 2026 Roster Projection

 **Purpose:** Complete projected roster for every team with individual player statistics and rankings.
-This carries non-senior varsity players forward onto the 2026 roster, applies an improvement mulitiplier to them based on historical trends, and fills in empty roster spots with generic players also based on historical data.
+This carries non-senior varsity players forward onto the 2026 roster, applies an improvement multiplier to them based on historical trends, and fills in empty roster spots with generic players also based on historical data.

 **Location:** `data/output/roster_prediction/2026_roster_prediction.csv`